devxpain-fork/roo-code-memory-bank-mcp-server/README.md

 **Utilize the `roo-code-memory-bank-mcp` server to maintain project context:**
 *   At the start of a task or significant subtask, use `read_memory_bank` for relevant files (e.g., `productContext.md`, `activeContext.md`) to load the current project context.
 *   Incorporate this loaded context into your planning and execution.
-*   When making significant decisions, progress updates, or architectural changes, use `append_memory_bank_entry` to record the information in the appropriate file (`decisionLog.md`, `progress.md`, etc.), ensuring context persistence.
+*   When making significant decisions, progress updates, or architectural changes, use `append_memory_bank` to record the information in the appropriate file (`decisionLog.md`, `progress.md`, etc.), ensuring context persistence.